Frequently asked questions

-On line registration opens on 1st October 2015 and closes at midnight on Wednesday 14th June 2017.
+On line registration opens in early October and closes at midnight on the Wednesday before the event.

-Early-bird rates are available until 31st January 2017.
-Thereafter, normal entry fees apply.
+Early-bird rates are available until the end of January, thereafter, normal entry fees apply.

-Discounted rates are available to UKA Affiliated Club Members until online registration closes on 14th June.
-Thereafter, subject to availability, flat rate on-the-day will apply.
+Discounted rates are available to UKA Affiliated Club Members until online registration closes.

 There are two options for registering a team.